-Patients requesting a facelift procedure in Boston is continually increasing and according to the American Society of Plastic Surgery, a facelift was the 3rd most popular procedure in 2020 as 234,375 people underwent the procedure in America.
-Furthermore, RealSelf states that 95% of patients who have had a facelift, said the operation was worth it for them.
+The number of men and women requesting a facelift procedure in Boston continues to increase.
+According to the American Society of Plastic Surgery, a facelift was the 2nd most popular facial cosmetic procedure in 2023 as 78,482 people had the procedure in America.
+This strong demand reflects a high patient satisfaction level, with RealSelf reporting that 92% of facelift recipients consider the procedure worthwhile.

-But many patients still wonder how they can be sure the results from facial surgery will look natural, if the procedure is safe, what technique will be most suitable for them and what recovery will be like.
+Many patients still wonder how they can be sure that facial surgery results will look natural.
+If the procedure is safe, what technique would best suit them, and how the recovery will be?

 - Can I improve my face and neck without having surgery?

-- What are the specific risks that need to be considered?
+- What are the risks of facelift surgery?

-The good news is a facelift – or rhytidectomy – as reported by RealSelf, effectively addresses all of these issues by tightening underlying muscles, lifting tissues, sculpting fat, and removing excess skin.
+The good news is a facelift, also known as rhytidectomy, effectively addresses all of these issues by tightening underlying muscles, lifting tissues, sculpting fat, and removing excess skin.

 - Facelifts can be very effective at improving signs of aging for both men and women.

-- It produces natural results and can make recipients look and feel younger.
+- It produces natural results and can make you look and feel younger.

-- The procedure generally only takes 2-5 hours depending on the operation chosen.
+- A facelift generally only takes 2-5 hours depending on which type of procedure you choose.

 - Patients can often see results quickly and are ready to go out within two weeks.